-We hope our community improvement tips and concepts will be practical for people who suddenly find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district council, as examples.
+The community improvement tips and concepts here are practical for those who find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district council, for example.

-We get right to the point in lampooning the silliest things that are recommended to everyone from mayors to small town chambers of commerce in the name of community economic development.
+We're ruthless about pointing out the silliest things that are recommended to everyone from mayors to small town chambers of commerce for community economic development.

-We're not interested in repeating theories about city planning or urban development, but we do try to explain the jargon that professionals use so you can apply your common sense to the advice you receive.
+We're not very interested in theories about city planning or urban development, but we do try to explain the jargon that professionals use so you can apply your common sense to the advice you receive.

 We're conversational in sharing our experience and research.

-If you want comparatively simple community development projects, you could begin with some community beautification.
+If you want to begin with comparatively simple community development projects, you could try some community beautification.
 Perhaps you want to form community organizations, or make them more effective.
 We can help with that not-so-simple project.

 Almost everyone is concerned about economic development.
 We try our best to persuade you to concentrate on real increase in the community's net income inflow.
 Unemployment or poverty may increase the need to work on crime prevention too.

-And to see what's new at any given time, go on over to the so-called blog, which is more like a running tally of what we've all said.
+And to see what's new, go on over to the so-called blog, which is more like a list of recent pages.

 Last and importantly, we've included a group of pages about environmental sustainability because many neighborhood associations and city governments are talking about how to address these issues locally.
-Chief among worthwhile sustainability strategies may be containing suburban sprawl and encouraging redevelopment.
+Chief among worthwhile strategies may be stemming suburban sprawl and tackling redevelopment.

 Let's get started.
 Logical thinkers, check out the sitemap.